terminatorul/xref-tag/README.md

    Ex. installation for Ubuntu Linux: `apt install exuberant-ctags`

-   By default Exuberant ctags 5.9 is expected.
+   Tested with Exuberant ctags 5.9.

    This command can only generate a tags file and locate symbol definitions, with no cross-references, so there is no option to search for all uses of a function or variable.